 Many public and some private universities use rolling admission, and if you are applying to any of these schools, you might want to submit those applications before starting your other applications.
 You should get a decision within six to eight weeks, and having an acceptance before winter break makes for a much more pleasant holiday season for the whole family.
 Some of these schools also allow you to apply for housing once you have an acceptance, and that could mean getting your preferred housing choice.

 Applying to college is a lot of work and pacing is crucial.
-Find a way to keep track of all the deadlines that works for you.
-I like a chart that lists each school with its application deadline and requirements, such as teacher recommendations and supplemental essays.
+Whether you use a chart, spreadsheet or other method, find a way to keep track of all the deadlines.
 It can also be helpful to give yourself a deadline a couple weeks before each school’s official deadline, so that you are sure to get the applications finished in time.
 This is a good project for students and parents to work on together.
 While students are ultimately responsible for completing their college applications, the amount of work can feel overwhelming, and if parents can help with the organizational tasks, that can make the process less stressful for everyone.